What is feature engineering? Definition, techniques and importance

 • Drop the categorical feature.

-• Assign each possible categorical value a number (ordinal encoding).
+• Assign each category a number (ordinal encoding).

-• Generate a new feature for each categorical value, assigning a value of 1 or 0 based on the original feature (one-hot encoding).
+• Generate a new feature for each category, assigning a value of 1 or 0 based on the original value (one-hot encoding).

 2. Handle missing values

 Machine learning algorithms can’t work with these values.
-We have to solve these issues, and we have 2 ways:
+We have to solve this issue, we can:

 • Eliminate the samples with a missing value.